Virgin Orbit: Operations and financials

 A few months prior to going public, Virgin Orbit was owned by Richard Branson's Virgin Group and the Emirati state-owned Mubadala, which had invested about $1 billion in Virgin Orbit through August 2021.

 In August 2021 when the SPAC merger was announced, Virgin Orbit estimated it needed $420 million in cash, starting in the second half of 2021, to reach positive cash flow in 2024.
 When it went public in December 2021, after completing its SPAC merger, the company raised $228 million, less than half than the $483 million it expected to raise.
-Virgin Orbit held an “opening bell” ceremony at Nasdaq January 7, 2022 to celebrate going public; it opened at $10 per share.
+Virgin Orbit held an "opening bell" ceremony at Nasdaq on January 7, 2022, to celebrate going public; it opened at $10 per share.

-When the SPAC merger was announced in August 2021, Virgin Orbit aimed to be profitable on an EBITDA-basis by 2024.
+When the SPAC merger was announced in August 2021, Virgin Orbit aimed to be profitable on an EBITDA-basis by end of Q4 2024.
 The company said it had about $300 million in active contracts, and expected its rocket launch business to grow to about 18 launches in 2023.
 The company expected to have about $15 million in revenue in 2021, with an EBITDA loss of $156 million; however, it aimed at further revenue growth, reaching $2.1 billion in revenue by 2026.

 The company's third-quarter financial report, issued in November 2022, showed cash on hand of $71.2 million, $30.9 million in revenue, and an adjusted EBITDA loss of $42.9 million for the period.
 The company's backlog of binding contracts fell by 12%, to $143 million, compared to the end of the prior quarter, and forecast that it would only have three launches in 2022, compared to a forecast of four to six, made earlier in 2022.